-Spalletti: From stolen car to Napoli mastermind
+How a stolen Panda started Spalletti's Napoli rise

 - Listen to the latest Euro Leagues podcast here

-In the Champions League, they have three wins from three in Group A, scoring 13 goals in the process, including a 4-1 thrashing of Liverpool and a 6-1 hammering of Ajax.
+In the Champions League, they have four wins from four in group A, scoring 17 goals in the process, including a 4-1 thrashing of Liverpool and a 6-1 hammering of Ajax.

 "What we saw on the pitch against Liverpool was a team that plays to an idea, everybody thinks the same way," explained European football expert Guillem Balague.